trikalex/pp1-actor-mb/README.md

 ### Followup Features

+- A first followup feature that could improve the user experience would be the ability to preview each photo separately in the Media gallery.
+  - This feature would enable the user to scroll through the gallery from the preview perspective.
-- Another useful functionality that could be implemented in this project would be a Calendar Tab that would provide the user with a clear overview of the Artist schedule, where already booked and free dates are highlighted in a distinct way.
+- An extra useful functionality that could be implemented in this project would be a Calendar tab, that would provide the user with a clear overview of the Artists schedule, where the already booked and the free dates are highlighted in a distinct way.

 ## Testing